- pancuronium bromide

 Clinical features: The symptoms are those of prolonged apnoea, respiratory depression and/or muscle weakness.
 Death may follow acute respiratory failure.

-Management: Neostigmine at a dose of 2.5mg and Atropine at a dose of 1.2mg can be administered to reverse the neuromuscular block whilst ventilation is continued.
+Management: Neostigmine (2.5 mg) administered with atropine (1.2 mg) or glycopyrrolate, can be used to reverse the neuromuscular block while ventilation is continued.
 When administration of the cholinesterase inhibiting agent fails to reverse the neuromuscular blocking effects of pancuronium bromide ventilation must continue until spontaneous breathing is restored.
 Repeated dosage of cholinesterase inhibitor can be dangerous.

 Pharmacotherapeutic group: Muscle relaxants, peripherally acting agents, other quaternary ammonium compounds, ATC code: M03AC01.